bleathem/bleathem.ca/content/blog/2018/observable-redux-action-timing.md

     .map(response => fetchUserFulfilled(response));
 ```

-This is all well documented in the [redux-middleware](https://redux.js.org/docs/advanced/Middleware.html) and [redux-observale](https://redux-observable.js.org/docs/basics/Epics.html) docs, from where I grabbed the above code snippet.
+This is all well documented in the [redux-middleware](https://redux.js.org/docs/advanced/Middleware.html) and [redux-observable](https://redux-observable.js.org/docs/basics/Epics.html) docs, from where I grabbed the above code snippet.

 ## Dispatching multiple actions

-Sometimes you want to dispatch multiple Actions from an epic.
+Sometimes you want to dispatch multiple actions from an epic.
 For instance what if you want to both update the UI with the returned data, and trigger a subsequent async data retrieval.
 In this scenario we can change the epic to return an Observable of actions rather than a single action, as in:

 ```js
 const fetchUserEpic = action$ =>